ADEN cannon: ADEN 25

-The ADEN Mk 5 became the basis for the planned ADEN 25, which was to be a somewhat larger weapon at 90 in long and weighing 203 lb firing the new range of 25x137mm NATO STANAG 4173 ammunition (as developed for M242 Bushmaster) at a much higher muzzle velocity of 3445 ft/s.
+The ADEN Mk 5 became the basis for the planned ADEN 25, which was to be a somewhat larger 203 lb weapon 90 in long, firing the new range of 25×137mm NATO STANAG 4173 ammunition (as developed for M242 Bushmaster) at a much higher muzzle velocity of 3445 ft/s.
 The lighter ammunition was also to produce a higher rate of fire, 1,650 to 1,850 rounds per minute.

 The ADEN 25 was selected for British Harrier GR.5 aircraft.
-After initial weight issues and persistent problems integrating the cannon with the pod, and the pod with the Harrier GR.5 aircraft, the MoD considered the cost of fixing the problems excessive, and the project was cancelled in 1999.
-Harrier GR.7 was cleared for emergency use of the ADEN 25.
-No attempt apparently having been made to retrofit the older ADEN 30 mm pods.
-Fleet Air Arm BAE Sea Harriers retained the 30 mm weapon until their retirement in 2006.
+After initial weight problems and persistent difficulties in integrating the cannon with the pod, and the pod with the aircraft, the MoD considered the cost of fixing the problems excessive, and the project was cancelled in 1999.
+The Harrier GR.7 was cleared for emergency use of the ADEN 25, no attempt apparently having been made to retrofit the older ADEN 30 mm pods.
+Fleet Air Arm Sea Harriers retained the 30 mm weapon until their retirement in 2006.